Rui-Zu/SHAARP/README.md

 ### Wolfram Player
 -  Wolfram Player is a free software offered by _Mathematica®_ to interact with _Mathematica®_ Notebook.
-- The download page can be accessed [here](https://www.wolfram.com/player/) !!! note
+- The download page can be accessed [here](https://www.wolfram.com/player/)
-	 Wolfram Player provides access to most of the capabilities of ♯SHAARP._si_ except for [Full Analytical expressions](<install.md#Linear Optical Tensors>).
+- Note: Wolfram Player provides access to most of the capabilities of ♯SHAARP._si_ except for [Full Analytical expressions](<install.md#Linear Optical Tensors>).

 ## Open the ♯SHAARP._si_.nb in the _Mathematica®_ software on your computer
 1. Unzip the file and open the `SHAARP_si.nb`.